samuelbx/tropical-svm/README.md

   -h, --help            show this help message and exit -s, --save            Save the figure (.PGF)
-  --beta BETA           If specified, Beta value for using 'linear SVM on log paper' trick --show-ball           Show the Hilbert ball corresponding to inner radius or margin --simplified          Provide a simplified view of the hypersurface, with the decision boundary only --feature-selection no_features
+  --beta BETA           If specified, Beta value for using 'linear SVM on log paper' trick --simplified          Provide a simplified view of the hypersurface, with the decision boundary only --feature-selection no_features
                         Experimental: heuristic to generate more relevant